3D printing: Firearms

 AM's impact on firearms involves two dimensions: new manufacturing methods for established companies, and new possibilities for the making of do-it-yourself firearms.
 In 2012, the US-based group Defense Distributed disclosed plans to design a working plastic 3D-printed firearm "that could be downloaded and reproduced by anybody with a 3D printer".
 After Defense Distributed released their plans, questions were raised regarding the effects that 3D printing and widespread consumer-level CNC machining may have on gun control effectiveness.
-Moreover, armor-design strategies can be enhanced by taking inspiration from nature and prototyping those designs easily, using AM.

 Health

 Surgical uses of 3D printing-centric therapies began in the mid-1990s with anatomical modeling for bony reconstructive surgery planning.
 Patient-matched implants were a natural extension of this work, leading to truly personalized implants that fit one unique individual.
 Virtual planning of surgery and guidance using 3D printed, personalized instruments have been applied to many areas of surgery including total joint replacement and craniomaxillofacial reconstruction with great success.
 One example of this is the bioresorbable trachial splint to treat newborns with tracheobronchomalacia developed at the University of Michigan.
 The use of additive manufacturing for serialized production of orthopedic implants (metals) is also increasing due to the ability to efficiently create porous surface structures that facilitate osseointegration.
 The hearing aid and dental industries are expected to be the biggest areas of future development using custom 3D printing technology.

 3D printing is not just limited to inorganic materials; there have been a number of biomedical advancements made possible by 3D printing.
 As of 2012, 3D bio-printing technology has been studied by biotechnology firms and academia for possible use in tissue engineering applications in which organs and body parts are built using inkjet printing techniques.
 In this process, layers of living cells are deposited onto a gel medium or sugar matrix and slowly built up to form three-dimensional structures including vascular systems.
 3D printing has been considered as a method of implanting stem cells capable of generating new tissues and organs in living humans.
 In 2018, 3D printing technology was used for the first time to create a matrix for cell immobilization in fermentation.
 Propionic acid production by Propionibacterium acidipropionici immobilized on 3D-printed nylon beads was chosen as a model study.
 It was shown that those 3D-printed beads were capable of promoting high-density cell attachment and propionic acid production, which could be adapted to other fermentation bioprocesses.